 Silks is the first derivative gaming platform that leverages a blockchain-enabled metaverse to parallel the real world of thoroughbred horse racing.
-The Silks metaverse is powered by a play-to-earn (P2E) gaming economy where anyone can experience the thrill of owning racehorses and horse farms, while reaping valuable tokens through skilled gameplay and contributions to the ecosystem.
+The Silks metaverse is powered by a play-to-earn (P2E) gaming economy where anyone can experience the thrill of owning racehorses and horse farms, while reaping valuable rewards through skilled gameplay and collaboration with other players.

-At its core, Silks is an innovative, engaging and skill-based game that promotes collaboration between racehorse owners, horse farm owners and land speculators to optimize rewards and offset risk in the high-stakes world of thoroughbred racing.
+At its core, Silks is an innovative, engaging and skill-based game that promotes collaboration between players to optimize rewards and offset risk in the high-stakes world of thoroughbred racing.

 The Silks mission is to democratize thoroughbred racehorse ownership for the masses and gamify the experience utilizing a blockchain-enabled metaverse and a P2E economy.
 In doing so, it will introduce the excitement of thoroughbred racing to a new tech-driven and culturally distinct generation of enthusiasts.

 Silks gameplay is directly tied to the real US thoroughbred horse racing economy

 The Silks metaverse is powered by a gamified economy where individuals can own and compete with derivative NFTs that represent and shadow actual thoroughbreds in the real world.
 Silks tokenizes the nearly 20,000 horses born and registered as thoroughbreds each year into dynamic NFTs that track the lifecycle and productivity of each horse throughout its life.
 Owners of Silks horses earn valuable rewards tokens based on their real-world racing and breeding performance.
 They can share ownership of their horses with others or trade their horses as part of the strategic gameplay on the Silks platform.
 Users can also acquire and develop land into horse farms and estates within the Silks metaverse to enhance gameplay and support and grow the Silks economy.